Inhibited radiative decay enhances single-photon emitters: Introduction

 Controlling the generation of single photons by solid-state emitters~\cite{aharonovich_solid-state_2016} is key to scaling up photonic quantum technologies.
 In an ideal system, all photons should be emitted into a single mode of space, time and frequency.
 However, all physical systems explored so far---including trapped atoms, color centers, quantum dots, molecules, and rare-earth dopants---exhibit undesired optical decay channels that deteriorate their performance as single-photon sources.
 Depending on the platform, these unwanted transitions can involve phonons, other states of multilevel emitters, and spatial modes that cannot be collected efficiently (Fig.~\ref{fig:figure1}~a).

 In many previous experiments, this limitation has been overcome by embedding the emitters into optical resonators that enhance the wanted transition via the Purcell effect~\cite{reiserer_colloquium_2022} (Fig.~\ref{fig:figure1}~b).
-However, this approach has several downsides: First, achieving a sufficient Purcell enhancement factor \(P\) requires resonators with a small mode volume.
+However, this approach also has several downsides: First, achieving a sufficient Purcell enhancement factor \(P\) requires resonators with a small mode volume.
 Thus, dipolar interactions may hamper the multiplexing of many emitters in a single device.
 In addition, high \(P\) is only achieved in resonators with high quality factors, which restricts the bandwidth and requires sophisticated resonator fabrication and tuning techniques.
-Finally, high values of \(P\) can lead to very short emitter lifetimes.
-In short-distance connections, this may enable a speed-up, in particular when using rare-earth dopants.
-However, long-distance scenarios are limited by the two-way signaling time, which, e.g., approaches $\si{\milli\second}$ timescales for typical distances of \SI{100}{\kilo\meter}.
-In this situation, lifetime reductions are typically not required for an increase of the success rate but may unnecessarily raise the demands on the experimental control and detection system while restricting the spectral multiplexing capacity~\cite{chen_parallel_2020}.
+Finally, high values of \(P\) can lead to very short emitter lifetimes, which is a double-edged sword.
+On the one hand, the resulting linewidth broadening can be beneficial for overcoming the challenges posed by spectral instabilities of the emitters~\cite{reiserer_colloquium_2022}.
+In addition, in short-distance connections, short lifetimes may enable a speed-up, in particular when using rare-earth dopants.
+On the other hand, long-distance scenarios are limited by the two-way signaling time, which, e.g., approaches $\si{\milli\second}$ timescales for typical distances of \SI{100}{\kilo\meter}.
+In this situation, lifetime reductions are typically not required to increase the success rate but may unnecessarily increase the demands on the experimental control and detection system while restricting spectral multiplexing capacity~\cite{chen_parallel_2020}.
+Also, for fast emitters, further reducing the lifetime may increase two-photon emissions in resonant excitation~\cite{fischer_signatures_2017}, which hampers most applications in distributed quantum information processing.